Causes and Consequences of World War I

 The bottom line is that during the 19th Century, some empires and sovereign nations grew and increased their geopolitical strength at the expense of others.
 This shift in the balance of power will fester as those nations that lost their territory and sovereignty try to regain it, while the larger powers continue their quest for even more territory.
 To understand this Balance of Power in the important regions, go to http://users.humboldt.edu/ogayle/hist111/BalanceofPower.html

 Conclusions about Organic Weakness #1 - how unprecedented imperialism led to war: The rapidly expanding empires seemed to have no understanding about the bitterness that reckless imperialism brought between competing empires, nor did they seem to understand how imperialism influenced the politics of previously-sovereign nations that came under colonial control.
-Consequently, unprecedented imperialism brought about a second organic weakness - historical and contemporary grievances among the European powers.
+Consequently, unprecedented imperialism highlighted a second organic weakness - historical and contemporary grievances among the European powers.

 #2 Organic Weakness - Historical and Contemporary Grievances